Rhenish Hesse: History

 The importance of the Rhine Hessian lands increased when they were allotted to King Louis the German by the 843 Treaty of Verdun.
 The region was part of the core territory of Rhenish Franconia.
 It comprised the Imperial Cathedrals of Worms and Mainz which were erected in the High Middle Ages.
 The Worms Synagogue and the Jewish Cemetery count among the oldest in Europe.
 Devastated by the Thirty Years' War, the area became a patchwork of possessions of the Catholic Electorate of Mainz and the Prince-Bishopric of Worms as well as of the Protestant Electoral Palatinate.

 Rhine Hesse was occupied by the First French Republic in 1792, during the War of the First Coalition.
 At the Congress of Vienna in 1814–15, Grand Duke Louis I of Hesse was obliged to give up his Westphalian territories.
 In compensation, he received the district on the left bank of the Rhine.
 Because of this addition, he amended his title to Grand Duke of Hesse and by Rhine and the name of the region was created.
 In Allied-occupied Germany, the Rhine Hessian lands were incorporated as a district into the newly established state of Rhineland-Palatinate in 1946.

 Cuisine

 Each region has developed its own cuisine dependent on geography, climate, soils, seasons and wealth.
-These vary from plain home cooking with simple dishes to culinary specialities for festive occasions.
-Rhine Hesse also has a large number of specialities, with Weck, Worscht un Woi, not least through the Mainz carnival, has achieved supra-regional fame.
+These vary from plain home cooking with simple dishes to culinary specialties for festive occasions.
+Rhine Hesse also has a large number of specialties, with Weck, Worscht un Woi having achieved supra-regional fame, not least through the Mainz carnival.